cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 established **Ground truth** job and calculates annotation quality based on this comparison.

-> **Note** that quality estimation only supports 2d tasks.
+> **Note** that quality estimation only supports
+> 2d tasks.
 It supports all the annotation types except 2d cuboids.

-> Tracks are considered separate shapes and compared on the per-frame basis with other tracks and shapes.
+> **Note** that tracks are considered separate shapes
+> and compared on the per-frame basis with other tracks and shapes.

 See: